-- Sudden weakness or numbness of your face, arm or leg
+- Sudden weakness or numbness of the face, arm or leg.

-Consult your doctor if you develop these signs or symptoms in an area on an arm or leg:
+Consult your health care provider if you develop these symptoms in an area on an arm or leg:

-To reduce your risk of developing blood clots, try these tips:
+To reduce the risk of developing blood clots, try these tips:

 - Avoid sitting for long periods.
-If you travel by airplane, walk the aisle periodically.
-For car trips, stop and walk around frequently.
+If you travel by airplane, walk the aisle now and then.
+For long car trips, stop frequently and walk around.

 - Move.
-After you've had surgery or been on bed rest, the sooner you move, the better.
+After you've had surgery or been on bed rest, the sooner you get up and move around, the better.

 - Change your lifestyle.
 Lose weight, lower high blood pressure, stop smoking and exercise regularly.